khoih-prog/GSM_Generic/README.md

 to add support to many boards besides `Arduino MKR GSM 1400`.

-This [GSM_Generic library](https://github.com/khoih-prog/GSM_Generic) will finally provide these following features (certainly ony if supported by the GSM/GPRS modules)
+This [GSM_Generic library](https://github.com/khoih-prog/GSM_Generic) will finally provide these following features (certainly only if supported by the GSM/GPRS modules)

 1. **TCP Client and Server** (HTTP, **HTTPS**, MQTT, **MQTTS**, Blynk, WebSockets, ...)
 2. **UDP** data connections